AsafGazit/NGQuery/README.md

 NGQuery search for best matches, defined by the search term, over N-gram transformed documents dataframe.
 NGQuery takes N value lists, corresponding to each N-gram part in the N-gram transformed text dataframe.
-NGQuery return the "best match" (highest score or parts in lists provided) for each of the documents in the dataframe.
+NGQuery return the "best match" (highest score) for each of the documents in the dataframe.

 ### "Boosting" weak search rules
 Each of the value lists alone, applied on the corresponding NG-part, cannot be a strong indicator for the search-term in any N-gram.